Dr. Tom Dougherty DVM

 Dr. Lisa Jeanetta is a native of Duluth.
 She received her bachelor's degree from the University of Minnesota, Duluth, and graduated from the University of Minnesota College of Veterinary Medicine.
 After practicing companion animal medicine in St. Paul for several years, she returned to Duluth and joined the Dougherty Veterinary Clinics is 1997.
-Her interests include feline medicine, avian/exotic/pocket pets and ophthalmology.
+Her interests include feline medicine, avian/exotic/pocket pets, ophthalmology, oncology and orthopedic surgery.
 Dr. Jeanetta is a member of the American Veterinary Medical Association and the American Association of Feline Practitioners.
-She regularly attends the meetings of the American College of Veterinary Ophthalmologists.
+She regularly attends the meetings of the Veterinary Orthopedic Society and Minnesota Veterinary Medical Association.

 Dr. Emma Licht DVM